 Overall the ergonomics of the Canik TP9SFx are pretty good.
 The grip itself could have better texturing and a little more space to place your support hand palm on the side of the gun providing more friction to help with recoil control.
 Both the magazine release and the slide stop are easy for anyone with average to larger hands to use.
 If you have smaller hands the only feature you may find an issue with is the slide stop.

-The Canik TP9SFx and all current production Canik guns are famous for the wonder striker fired the trigger.
+The Canik TP9SFx is famous for it’s striker-fired trigger.
 Pretty much, anyone, you talk two will say I can’t believe how great the trigger is on my budget-priced canik.
 The Canik TP9SFx trigger pull starts with some spongy/springy takeup typical for a striker-fired handgun.
 The real magic begins when you get to the wall.

 There is absolutely no creep when the trigger goes to a hard wall and then snaps and ends with just a slight bit of overtravel.
 The Canik TP9SFx trigger resets to the just in front of the wall so you do have to pull through a bit of light takeup but for a striker-fired trigger on a $550 MSRP gun you won’t find anything better.

 The interior of the Canik TP9SFx trigger guard itself is huge so if you’re shooting with gloves in cold weather or for a tactical application the gloves shouldn’t interfere with your ability to reach the trigger.
 There is also a 1913 rail on the front of the dust cover to mount lights or lasers like the TLR1 or the Olight PL2.
 So pretty much any accessories made for pistols that attach via a 1913 rail will work.